giventech/weather-api/README.md

 **RateLimitingService**

-Given HTTP Header including  API key
-The API Service ensure check the whether user is within the rate limit limit So that access to WeatherReportService can be decided
+Given HTTP Header including API key,The API Service ensure check the whether user is within the rate limit limit So that access to WeatherReportService can be decided
 Acceptance: Criteria